liferay/liferay-screens/ios/Documentation/LoginWidget.md

 This protocol allows to implement the following methods:

 - `onLoginResponse(dictionary)`: called when login is successfully completed.
 The user attributes are passed as a dictionary of keys (NSStrings) and values (NSObject).
 Keys supported are the same as [portal's User entity](https://github.com/liferay/liferay-portal/blob/6.2.x/portal-impl/src/com/liferay/portal/service.xml#L2227)
 - `onLoginError(error)`: called when an error happened in the login.
-The NSError object describing the login error occurred.
+The NSError object describes the error occurred.
 - `onCredentialsSaved`: called when the user credentials are successfully stored (after a successfull log in).
 - `onCredentialsLoaded`: called when the user credentials are retrieved (if the widget is used and stored credentials are available).